LambdaTest/documentation/docs/accessibility-testing-settings.md

 ### Review Issues

-There are certain issues that are required reviews by QA or Developers to mark them as issues and clearifies that it needs to be resolved.
+There are certain issues that are required reviews by QA or Developers to mark them as issues and clarifies that it needs to be resolved.

 - Click on the **Review** button.